How much of your heating budget is going straight up the flue? It might be more than you think!

 A few years ago, the United States Department of Energy (which made this cool infographic on heating costs) increased the minimum AFUE standards for new furnaces.
 All new furnaces sold in the United States must meet these standards.
 Depending on the type of furnace or boiler, the minimum AFUE rating is between 80 and 84 percent.

-Furnaces manufactured before 1992 may have an efficiency rating as low as 70 percent.
+However, furnaces manufactured before 1992 may have an efficiency rating as low as 70 percent.

 Choosing an Energy-Efficient Furnace